calumhalcrow/calumhalcrow/index.md

 ### [KudosEnglishLearning.com](http://kudosenglishlearning.com)

 This is my wife's business website.
 She is an English Trainer, based in the Klang Valley area but often working across Peninsular Malaysia.
-The site for a technical point of view lacks bells and whistles, but I see that as a good thing.
+The site from a technical point of view lacks bells and whistles, but I see that as a good thing.
 Easy to maintain, easy for visitors to find the information they're looking for, or get in touch.
 There are some subtle yet interesting design elements that can be found if you look for them: Web Fonts, CSS3 gradients and HTML5 mark-up.
 (Oh, and I designed the site myself; which I mention not so much as a complement to my design skills but more as an explanation as to why it looks as it does :-)

 Tech stack: [WordPress][13], [DreamHost][14], [HTML5][15], [CSS3][16].